taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-17-Cables-And-Physical-Setup-For-USB-Testing.markdown

 Procedure
 =========
-Initially we bought an AR.Drone USB cable from [morfars.dk][1], alternatively one could have obtained a 7-pin Molex connector and some USB chord and constructed a cable from this
+Initially we bought an AR.Drone USB cable from [morfars.dk][1], alternatively one could have used a 7-pin Molex connector and some USB chord to construct a cable from this
 [pinout][2].
 After receiving the cable we realized that a female-to-female adapter would be needed if we were going to connect devices to the drone.
 Instead of ordering an adapter, we decided to cut two regular usb-extension cables in halves and resolder the two female ends.
 After a few attempts(thank you [Peter][3]) we succeded in making two working cables, one female-female and one male-male.
 Cables were tested by measuring voltage levels after being plugged into the drone.